Division of Aquaculture

 If you are a farmer wanting to know about fish or shrimp farming, or a student interested in our Minor or Masters programs, we are interested in you.

-Dr. Jim Tidwell pic Contact:
+Dr. Ken Semmens pic Contact:

 Division of Aquaculture